SoK: Rowhammer on Commodity Operating Systems: Rowhammer Defenses

 This category of defenses separates security-sensitive memory from attacker-accessible memory in DRAM by putting guarding rows in between.
-By doing so, the attacker-induced bit flips are absorbed by the guarding rows and will not affect target security domain.
-Existing schemes reinforce MMU-enforced isolation at different granularities to protect different security domains~\cite{brasser17can,bock2019rip,konoth2018zebram,tatar2018throwhammer,van2018guardion,wu2018CAT}.
+By doing so, the attacker-induced bit flips are absorbed by the guarding rows and will not affect target security domain. {Existing schemes reinforce MMU-enforced isolation at different granularities to protect different security domains~\cite{brasser17can,bock2019rip,konoth2018zebram,tatar2018throwhammer,van2018guardion,wu2018CAT}.}

-\mypara{Reinforced user-kernel isolation} To defend against rowhammer attacks targeting the kernel, CATT~\cite{brasser17can} partitions the DRAM rows within each bank into two parts-- one part for the user domain and the other part for the kernel domain, and uses at least one empty row to separate the two domains.
-As the empty rows will absorb the bit flips from the user domain, the kernel's integrity is protected.
+\mypara{Reinforcing user-kernel isolation} To defend against rowhammer attacks targeting the kernel, CATT~\cite{brasser17can} partitions the DRAM rows within each bank into two parts-- one part for the user domain and the other part for the kernel domain, and uses at least one empty row to separate the two domains.
+As the empty rows will absorb the bit flips from the user domain, the kernel's integrity is protected and little runtime overhead (within 1\%) is incurred.

-{\mypara{Reinforced page-table isolation}} As all existing kernel-privilege-escalation attacks target corrupting page tables, CTA~\cite{wu2018CAT} aims to reinforce DRAM-aware page table isolation.
-It proposes a two-step approach.
-In the first step, page-table pages are allocated from a dedicated memory region that have high physical addresses and reside at the end of the memory space.
-In the second step, rows with true cells are selected from the memory region for page-table allocation.
-As the dedicated memory region is not separated from the rest memory region with guarding rows, a bit flip can occur in the page-frame-number field of a page-table entry (PTE).
-However, the corrupted PTE will only point to a new physical address lower than the original one and it will never point to another PTE.
-Thus, the attacker cannot gain access to a page-table page.

-{\mypara{Reinforced inter-process isolation}} To prevent rowhammer attacks targeting security-sensitive process such as \texttt{setuid}, RIP-RH~\cite{bock2019rip} enforces DRAM-aware memory isolation for the targeted processes by segregating their physical memory into dedicated DRAM areas.
-As such, these processes are not allowed to share memory with other processes.
-Otherwise, the attacker can hammer the shared memory.
+\mypara{Reinforcing inter-process isolation} To prevent rowhammer attacks targeting security-sensitive process such as \texttt{setuid}, RIP-RH~\cite{bock2019rip} enforces DRAM-aware memory isolation for the targeted processes by segregating their physical memory into dedicated DRAM areas.
+As such, these processes are not allowed to share memory with other processes, otherwise, the attacker can hammer the shared memory.
+Their evaluated benchmarks report a modest run-time overhead (within 4\%).